The Intuitive Foundation supports Robotics Surgery Fellowships through its annual grant program.

 For Societies and Organizations

-Eligibility and Application Guidelines – Fellowship Programs
+Eligibility and Application Guidelines – Fellowship Programs for Fellowship Director – Applied for Grants

 - Applicant fellowship programs must have an adequate clinical robotic volume to support training a fellow to the level of an independent robotic surgeon upon completion.